xiaochuany/blog/README.md

 1. categories_allowed
 1. pagination_per_page

+also set `blog_dir: .` if want standalone blog, removing one level of nested folders: new dir structure `/docs/posts`.

 the `post_slugify` setting makes use of python markdown extension package, which is a dependency of `material`.

 ## add tags plugin